-Tan Le is Founder & CEO of Emotiv Lifesciences, a bioinformatics company advancing our understanding of the human brain and identifying biomarkers for mental and other neurological conditions using electroencephalography (EEG).
-She is a technology entrepreneur, business executive and sought-after speaker.
+Tan Le (BCom (Hons), LLB (Hons)) is Founder & CEO of Emotiv Lifesciences, a bioinformatics company advancing our understanding of the human brain and early identification of biomarkers for mental and other neurological conditions using electroencephalography (EEG).
+She is a technology innovator, entrepreneur, business executive and sought-after speaker.

-In 2003 Tan co-founded Emotiv, a neuroengineering company that has developed a breakthrough interface technology for digital media taking inputs directly from the brain.
-This technology utterly transforms the way we interact with computers.
-Applications for the Emotiv technology, and interface, span an amazing variety of industries - from gaming to interactive television, everyday computer interactions, hands-free control systems, smart adaptive environments, art, accessibility design, market research, psychology, medicine, robotics, automotive, transport safety, defense and security.
+In 2003 Ms Le co-founded Emotiv, a neuroengineering company that developed a break- through interface technology for digital media taking inputs directly from the brain.
+Applica- tions for the Emotiv technology and interface span an amazing variety of potential industries - from gaming to interactive television, everyday computer interactions, hands-free control system, smart adaptive environments, art, accessibility design, market research, psychology, medicine, robotics, automotive, transport safety, defense and security.
 Today, Emotiv's award winning technology (Red Dot Award, AutoVision Innovations Award, Australian Inter- national Design Awards, Australian Engineering Excellence Awards) is a recognized world leader and pioneer in this field of brain computer interface with developers and researchers in over 100 countries.

 Before she co-founded Emotiv, Ms Le co-founded and ran SASme International, a pioneer in providing Short Message Peer-to-Peer (SMPP) platforms to telecommunication carriers and content aggregators, with branches in Asia and Europe.
 Ms Le was part of negotiating a successful merger for SASme in 2003.